 Herod Atticus Odeon

 This is a place to visit and feel the ancient spirit of Greece.
 Many events, concerts and theatrical performances take place.
 Many are in Greek but (depending on the summer period) there is a variety that is “language-independent”.
-For example in 2017 there are many non Greek ones.
-Check the schedule here.

 Do read this post here about 25 Delicious Dishes of Traditional Greek Food .
+Do you like local food and fine dining?
+Then this post with the top 100 restaurants in Athens and all over Greece, marked per location/city, will become hand.

 Is it Greek, is it Turkish?
 Who really knows.
 Many claim the origin of this coffee but you have to taste it.
 Leave aside espresso or cappuccino and instead drink this one.
 Find places where they actually slowly boil it inside warm ash/cinder and avoid the “instant” version.
 This means, avoid “large chain” coffee houses.
 Seek for traditional ones.
 They are named “kafeneia” or contemporary ones that make coffee like that.
 When prepared properly it is a completely different experience when it comes to taste and aroma.
 Accompany it with a glass of cold water and maybe some sweet delight or some “koulouraki”.
 It is the kind of coffee that you have to stop and take a break to enjoy it.